 Video link: Drawing a Cougar

-That then is how to draw a cat at YouTube.
+That then is how to draw a cat from YouTube and TikTok videos.
 How about books etc.?
 Well, here is a link to a website where you can get some instruction in how to draw a cat:

 - BillyBear4Kids.com – how to draw a cat